Trying to get by as long as you can until your next shopping trip? Here are some tips on how to make produce last as long as possible!

-If you practice good root cellaring techniques and keep your produce drawer clean and rotated (we also use these BluApples in our produce drawers in the fridge), food will last longer.
+If you practice good root cellaring techniques and keep your produce drawer clean and rotated food will last longer.
 One rotten apple will spoil the whole bunch quickly!
-We make sure to store our longer lasting produce (winter squash, apples, carrots, onions, potatoes, etc) in root cellar like conditions to keep them lasting as long as possible.
-Here’s a chart of how long items can last in proper cold storage.
+We make sure to store our longer-lasting produce (winter squash, apples, carrots, onions, potatoes, etc) in root cellar like conditions to keep them lasting as long as possible.

-And of course we try to let nothing go to waste at our home, so anything that we didn’t eat quick enough before it spoiled or got mushy heads straight to my piggy slop pail or for the ducks to munch on.
+And of course, we try to let nothing go to waste at our home, so anything that we didn’t eat quick enough before it spoiled or got mushy heads straight to my piggy slop pail or for the chickens to munch on.